 Other Government Agencies to Help You

-The New York State Department of Correctional Services (DOCS) and New York State Sheriff’s Association Victim Hotline – Victim Information and Notification Everyday (VINE): Through VINE crime victims can be notified when an offender is released from State prison or Sheriff’s custody.
-Visit the DOCS website or your county’s Sheriff’s webpage for additional information on the VINE program.
-Or for offender information, call toll-free: 1-888-VINE-4-NY
+The New York State Department of Corrections and Community Supervision (DOCCS) and New York State Sheriff’s Association Victim Hotline – Victim Information and Notification Everyday (VINE): Through VINE, crime victims can be notified when an offender is released from State prison or Sheriff’s custody.
+Visit the DOCCS website or your county Sheriff’s website for additional information on the VINE program.
+For offender information, call toll-free: 1-888-VINE-4-NY

-You can register directly on the VINE website for notification.
+You can register on the VINE website for notification.

 The City of New York Department of Correction also has a free 24-hour hotline service that provides information about the custody status of inmates of the New York City Department of Correction.
-Please visit their website for more information or call the City’s VINE at 1-888-846-3469.
+Please visit their website or call the City’s VINE at 1-888-846-3469 for more information.